 - Graduate Employability

-In realising his research objectives, a versatile set of designs and skills come to fore, notably: Interpretive Case Studies, Ethnographies, Narratives, Knowledge Co-creation and mixed methodology.
+In realising his research objectives, a versatile set of designs and skills come to fore, notably: Qualitative Case Studies, Ethnographies, Narratives, Knowledge Co-creation and Mixed Methodology.

 Enquiries about PhD or research supervision that touches on any of the mentioned areas of interest are most welcome.
 Further information regarding research degrees can be obtained from NTU Doctoral School.